OleksiiYavdoshko/Office-World-Supplies-Sales-Data_Project/README.md

 The objective of this analysis is to assess product popularity, profitability, and customer segmentation to inform marketing strategies and improve product offerings.

 ### The data and techniques employed
-The analysis utilizes sales data including order date, ship date, customer segment, product category, region, quantity ordered, cost of sales, unit price, etc. Techniques such as data cleaning, exploratory data analysis, and visualization were employed to derive insights from the data.
+The analysis utilizes sales data including order date, ship date, customer segment, product category, region, quantity ordered new, cost of sales, unit price, etc. Techniques such as data cleaning, exploratory data analysis, and visualization were employed to derive insights from the data.

 ### Brief interpretation of results
 The analysis reveals insights into product popularity, profitability, and customer segments.
 These insights will guide Office World in optimizing its marketing strategy.